spolcharoen/DH150-PawanPolcharoen/README.md

 ### 8. Aesthetic and Minimalist Design
 Severity (1-3) | Problem | Recommendation
 ------------ | ------------- | -------------
-3 | Before each recipe, there are paragraphs of writing content that the user has to scroll through (see Fig 1.4).
+3 | Before each recipe, there are paragraphs of writing content that the user has to scroll through (see Fig. 1.4).
 This information is not usually very helpful and competes with the core information. | Either place the writing content below the recipe or condense it.
-3 | Due to the fact that ads are placed throughout the writing content across the website (see Fig 1.4), the website is very cluttered with various visuals that distract from the main content. | Place ads strictly in the sidebar, instead of dispersed within the writing content to avoid confusion.
+3 | Due to the fact that ads are placed throughout the writing content across the website (see Fig. 1.4), the website is very cluttered with various visuals that distract from the main content. | Place ads strictly in the sidebar, instead of dispersed within the writing content to avoid confusion.
 1 | This site has three different search bars which all function the same.
 This is unnecessary; one search bar in the header is enough. | Keep just the search bar in the header and delete the others.
-1 | This site has two menu bars on the top of the web page (see Fig 1.1).
+1 | This site has two menu bars on the top of the web page (see Fig. 1.1).
 This is confusion and makes the homepage cluttered. | Choose a few key pages between the two menu bars and combine them into one.

 ### 9. Help Users Recognize, Diagnose, and Recover from Errors
 Severity (1-3) | Problem | Recommendation